 Uncovering the evolutionary forces of the candidate genes underlying phenotypic evolution will deepen our understanding of the detailed molecular mechanisms and benefit us for further verification by functional experiments.
 Generally, intensified selection means intensify or change the function of the gene will be benefit to the phenotypic evolution, while relaxed selection means weaken or eliminate the function of the gene will be benefit to the phenotypic evolution.
 Relaxed selection in protein-coding genes is difficult to evaluated, however, a recently developed framework, RELAX19, can determine the relaxed selection and intensified selection in protein-coding gene according to the distribution of the nonsynonymous to synonymous substitution rates (ω or dN/dS) in the codon sites.
 In addition, branch-site model is usually used to identified positively selective genes20.

 Here, we integrated the lifespan phenotypic data from HAGR (Human Ageing Genomic Resources) database12 and the orthologous genes from OrthoMaM database21 to obtain the largest genomic data ever used to explore the molecular basis underlying regulation of mammalian lifespan.
 We genomic-wide identify correlative genes between relative evolutionary rate and lifespan across the mammals and explored their evolutionary forces, especially for positively correlative genes.
-In addition, we constructed a signed network to explore the important modules and core genes that might play central role in regulation of mammalian lifespan.
+In addition, we constructed a signed functional interaction network to explore the important modules and core genes that might play central role in regulation of mammalian lifespan.
 Our study will deepen our knowledges of the universal molecular mechanisms underlying regulation of mammalian lifespan and provide candidate genes for further experiment verification and drug development.

 MATERIALS AND METHODS